ycm-core/YouCompleteMe/README.md

 other languages), the semantic engine is triggered (it can also be triggered with a keyboard shortcut; see the rest of the docs).

-The last thing that you can see in the demo is YCM's integration with [Syntastic][] (the little red X that shows up in the left gutter) if you are editing a C-family file.
-As Clang compiles your file and detects warnings or errors, they will be piped to Syntastic for display.
+The last thing that you can see in the demo is YCM's diagnostic display features (the little red X that shows up in the left gutter; inspired by [Syntastic][]) if you are editing a C-family file.
+As Clang compiles your file and detects warnings or errors, they will be presented in various ways.
 You don't need to save your file or press any keyboard shortcut to trigger this, it "just happens" in the background.

 In essence, YCM obsoletes the following Vim plugins because it has all of their features plus extra: